espressif/idf-eclipse-plugin/README.md

 | GND  |  GND (black)|
 | +5V  |  +5V (red)  |

+After meeting the above requirements:

-- The chip needs to be in bootloader mode for the detection as a DFU device and flashing.
-This can beachieved by pulling GPIO0 down (e.g. pressing the BOOT button), pulsing RESET down for a moment and releasing GPIO0.
+1. The chip needs to be in bootloader mode for the detection as a DFU device and flashing.
+This can be achieved by pulling GPIO0 down (e.g. pressing the BOOT button), pulsing RESET down for a moment and releasing GPIO0.
-- Install USB drivers (Windows only).
+1. Install USB drivers (Windows only).
 The drivers can be installed by the [Zadig tool](https://zadig.akeo.ie/>).
-The manual installation of the driver in Device Manager of Windows is not recommended because the flashing might not work properly.
-Please make sure that the device is in download mode before running the tool and that it detects the device before installing the drivers.
-The Zadig tool might detect several USB interfaces of the target.
+	- Please make sure that the device is in download mode before running the tool and that it detects the device before installing the drivers.
+	- The Zadig tool might detect several USB interfaces of the target.
 Please install the WinUSB driver for only that interface for which there is no driver installed (probably it is Interface 2) and don't re-install the driver for the other interface.
+	- The manual installation of the driver in Device Manager of Windows is not recommended because the flashing might not work properly.

-After meeting requirements you are free to build and flash via DFU.
+After meeting the above requirements, you are free to build and flash via DFU.
 How to use DFU:

-- Edit the active launch configuration.
+1. Edit the active launch configuration.
-- In the main tab, select the 'Flash over DFU' option.
+1. In the main tab, select the `Flash over DFU` option.
-- Select a suitable IDF target for DFU
+1. Select a suitable IDF target for DFU
-- Now, if you use the build command, an extra file (dfu.bin) will be created, which can be used later for flashing.
+1. Now, if you use the build command, an extra file (dfu.bin) will be created, which can be used later for flashing.

 ![DFU actions](https://user-images.githubusercontent.com/24419842/226182180-286099d3-9c1c-4394-abb0-212d43054529.png)

 Additional information, including common errors and known issues, is mentioned in this [guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-guides/dfu.html#usb-drivers-windows-only).

 <a name="appLvlTracing"></a>
 # Application Level Tracing

 ESP-IDF provides a useful feature for program behavior analysis called [Application Level Tracing](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/api-guides/app_trace.html?).
-IDF-Eclipse plugin has UI, that allows using start, stop tracing commands and process received data.
+IDF-Eclipse plugin has UI, that allows using `start tracing`, `stop tracing` commands and process received data.
 To familiarize yourself with this library, you can use the [app_trace_to_host](https://github.com/espressif/esp-idf/tree/master/examples/system/app_trace_to_host) project.
 This project can be created from the plugin itself:

 ![](docs/images/AppLvlTracing_1.png)

 Before you start using application-level tracing, it is important to create a debug configuration for the project where you must select the board you are using in order to successfully start the OpenOCD server.

 ![](docs/images/AppLvlTracing_3.png)

-After debug configuration is created, right click on the project in project explorer and click on `ESP-IDF:Application Level Tracing`:
+After debug configuration is created, right-click on the project in the `Project Explorer` and click on `ESP-IDF:Application Level Tracing`:

 ![](docs/images/AppLvlTracing_2.png)

 It can take a while to open the application level tracing dialog because the OpenOCD server starts first, so you don't need to start it externally.
 At the very top of the application-level trace dialog, there are auto-configured fields that you can change for the trace start command.

 Start command:

 * Syntax: `start <outfile> [poll_period [trace_size [stop_tmo [wait4halt [skip_size]]]]`
 * Argument:
 	* `outfile`: Path to file to save data from both CPUs.
 This argument should have the following format: ``file://path/to/file``.
 	* `poll_period`: Data polling period (in ms) for available trace data.
 If greater than 0 then command runs in non-blocking mode.
 By default, 1 ms.
 	* `trace_size`: Maximum size of data to collect (in bytes).
 Tracing is stopped after specified amount of data is received.
 By default -1 (trace size stop trigger is disabled).